 - How easy is it to see dragons?

 You’re practically guaranteed to see dragons, even on the short trek, because there are thousands of them living on Komodo and Rinca.
 I’ve done the trek a bunch of times, and I saw lots of dragons every time.
 You can also spot them on the beach sometimes.
 Photo ops galore!

-No, the reason they lie around motionless sometimes is because they’re digesting a big meal or resting after a hunt.
+No, the dragons are absolutely not sedated!
+The reason they lie around motionless sometimes is because they’re digesting a big meal or resting after a hunt.
+You’d want to sleep too after eating an entire deer.
 The dragons are most active in the morning, but like to chill in the middle of the day.

 No way!
-The photos where we’re up close with the dragons are perspective pics.
+The photos in this travel blog where we’re up close with the Komodo dragons are perspective pics.
 We kept a healthy distance from them and definitely didn’t touch them.

 If you’re lucky on the trek, you can also see Komodo nests, baby dragons, rare birds, snakes, spiders, and more.
+Snake species include the spitting cobra and island pit viper.
 It’s way more than just a Komodo dragon island.